galacticcouncil/hydration-docs/docs/omnipool_design.md

 ### Swap Execution

-In version 1, the prices behave as though each TKN1/LRNA pool is a constant product CFMM, although other CFMMs continue to be under investigation.
+In version 1, the prices behave as though each TKN1/H2O pool is a constant product CFMM, although other CFMMs continue to be under investigation.

-Let $Q_1$ be the quantity of LRNA in the TKN1 pool and $T_1$ be the quantity of TKN1.
+Let $Q_1$ be the quantity of H2O in the TKN1 pool and $T_1$ be the quantity of TKN1.
 Suppose a trader stipulates they wish to sell $\Delta T_1$ of TKN1 for TKN2.
 Then $Q_1 T_1 = Q_1^+ T_1^+$, so
-with asset fee $f_A$ and protocol/LRNA fee $f_P$, we have
+with asset fee $f_A$ and protocol/H2O fee $f_P$, we have

 $$
 \Delta Q_1 = Q_1 \frac{-\Delta T_1}{T_1^+}\\